WISTERIA GARDEN CLUB BY-LAWS

 Section 2 - To be eligible for membership the candidate must have a love for and interest in flowers.
 She must participate annually in either a service project or committee and pay annual dues.
 She must have resided in the Fairhope area for one year prior to becoming a member.

 Section 3 - Associate Memberships are limited to a total of twelve (12), with the intent that such positions are available when fully active membership is no longer possible.
-A request must be made in writing to the Executive Committee clearly stating the reasons for the dersire to move to Associate.
+A request must be made in writing to the Executive Committee clearly stating the reasons for the desire to move to Associate.
 Associate Members must pay annual dues and participate in at least one club activity each year (hostess, project, etc).
-They will receive copies of the year book and may attend meetings without vote.
+They will receive copies of the yearbook and may attend meetings without a vote.
 Said member may request a return to active membership at any time during the year by written notice to the board.
 These requests will be given priority as vacancies in the membership occur.
 (It is not necessary for the membership to vote on these requests.)

-Honorary Memberships – In recognition of long time and exemplary service, the Executive Board of the Club may bestow the designation of HONORARY MEMBER on special members.
+Honorary Memberships – In recognition of long-time and exemplary service, the Executive Board of the Club may bestow the designation of HONORARY MEMBER on special members.
 Honorary members do not pay annual dues nor are they required to participate in club activities.
 Approval to move to Honorary must be granted by the Executive Committee.
 Honorary members are eligible to vote and to sponsor new members.

 Section 4 - Attendance – All Active Members are expected to attend monthly meetings.
-If you are unable to attend, a call or an email to the Secretary or the President MUST BE MADE PRIOR TO THE MEETING AND APPROVAL GRANTED FOR AN EXCUSED ABSENCE..
+If you are unable to attend, a call or an email to the Secretary or the President MUST BE MADE PRIOR TO THE MEETING AND APPROVAL GRANTED FOR AN EXCUSED ABSENCE.
 Three unexcused absences during the period of one year automatically cancels membership in the club.
 The Club Secretary will notify said member after two unexcused absences.
 Upon the third non-attendance, the secretary shall drop the member’s name from the roll.